 Theatre Institutions in Crisis

-Theatre Institutions in Crisis examines how theatre in Europe is beset by a crisis on an institutional level and that there is a pressing need for robust research into the complex configuration of factors at work that are leading to significant shifts in the way theatre is understood, organized, delivered and received.
+examines how theatre in Europe is beset by a crisis on an institutional level and the pressing need for robust research into the complex configuration of factors at work that are leading to significant shifts in the way theatre is understood, organised, delivered, and received.

-This book will be of great interest to researchers, students and practitioners working in the field of performance and theatre studies.
+This book will be of great interest to researchers, students, and practitioners working in the fields of performance and theatre studies.
 It will be particularly relevant to researchers with a particular interest in European theatre and its networks.

 - Funding and labour

 Chapter 1 Struggles of singularised communities in German theatre: The ‘culture war’ around the Berlin Volksbühne

 Peter Boenisch (University of Aarhus)